MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The wire format of the SvcParamValue is the corresponding 2 octet numeric value in network byte order.

-## "echo" {#svcparamkeys-echo}
+## "echoconfig" {#svcparamkeys-echoconfig}

-The SvcParamKey to enable Encrypted ClientHello (ECHO) is "echo".
-Its value is defined in {{echo}}.
+The SvcParamKey to enable Encrypted ClientHello (ECHO) is "echoconfig".
+Its value is defined in {{echoconfig}}.
 It is applicable to most TLS-based protocols.

-When publishing a record containing an "echo" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
+When publishing a record containing an "echoconfig" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
 (See Section 7.2.2 of {{!ECHO}} for more details about the public name.)
 This yields an anonymity set of cardinality equal to the number of ECHO-enabled server domains supported by a given client-facing server.
 Thus, even with an encrypted ClientHello, an attacker who can enumerate the set of ECHO-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ECHO-enabled server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.